systemoverloadrobotics/RobotTemplate/readme.md

 Discipline in ensuring the code in `live` is thoroughly tested and is promoted in batches ensures that there will always exist a version of the robot's code that is known good and can be used in a match.

+### Testing

+Tests should be placed in the traditional Java directory (`src/test/java/`) corresponding to their location in the robot code.

+Tests are written with the JUnit 5 library.